 EESR is a 32-bit readable/writable register that shows communications status information on the E-DMAC in combination with the EtherC.
 The information in this register is reported in the form of interrupt sources.
 Individual bits are cleared by writing 1 (however, bit 22 (ECI) is a read-only bit and not to be cleared by writing 1) and are not affected by writing 0.
 Each interrupt source can also be masked by means of the corresponding bit in the EtherC/E-DMAC status interrupt permission register (EESIPR).

-The interrupts generated by this register are EINT0 for channel 0 and EINT1 for channel 1.
+The interrupt generated by this register is EINTO.
 For interrupt priorities, see section 8, Interrupt Controller (INTC) and section 8.3.5, Interrupt Exception Handling and Priority.